Background to KYSS

-KYSS is a limited company with charitable status.
-It is governed by a Board of Directors and a Management Committee which meets monthly.
+KYSS is a limited company and an Irish Registered Charity, It is governed by a Board of Directors and a Management Committee which meets monthly.
 It has a number of sub groups who have responsibility for key areas of development.
-It has Referral Committee which meets monthly with the Health Support Worker to discuss referrals to the service and appropriate action to be taken etc.

-Audited Accounts, Annual Reports, A.G.M. are carried out annually.
+Audited Accounts, Annual Reports, are presented at the A.G.M.

 Twenty people providing an average of half a day per week, which equates to 500-person days per annum.